arinaldi3/StretchGoalsProject/docs/journals/mindy.md

+## 9/14
+- We made quit a progress today!
+Ava, Carlos, and I continued working on MyClassList for StudentProfile and it is finally working!
+We created multiple instructors and students to test the functionalities (MyClassList for both instructor and student) are working for all users.
+- We started working on writing unit tests, and thanks to Dalonte's help.
+- I fixed the problem on the InstructorProfile page and change the StudentProfile page to the same format for a better user experience.

 ## 9/13
 - Today Ava, Carlos, and I continued working on the MyClassList from yesterday.
 We thought we had it working before the end of the day; however, it turned out that only work for the student user we used and didn't work for a new student user we just created.
 We stayed until 7:30 and still couldn't make it work.
 We are for sure going to continue working on that tomorrow.
 - We planned to have a similar MyClassList for instructor users, where the instructor will be able to see a list of classes that he/she created inside the profile page.
 We discussed how to make it work, but we did not have enough time to complete it during our group project time.
 I spent some time working on it after class, and I am very pleased that the MyClassList for an instructor is working!